prismskylabs/prism-api-examples/v2/python/entry-count-per-site-per-hour/README.md

 ]
 ```

-For more options, please run `./retrieve-hour-counts.py --help`.
+For more information and options, please run `./retrieve-hour-counts.py --help`
+or consult the Prism API v2 documentation.